microweber-dev/microweber-hosting-scripts/virtualmin/README.md

 ![setup.png](setup.png "")

+Enter the path to your install script `/usr/share/microweber-hosting-scripts/virtualmin/install.php`

 ## That's it!

 You are done, its that easy.
-Now when you create new account from Vurtualmin a new Microweber website will be created automatically.
+Now when you create new account from Virtualmin a new Microweber website will be created automatically.

 If you need further configuration you can rename the file `config.dist.php` to `config.php` and edit your settings there.